 Introduction to the Canadian Criminal Justice System

-This course, also known as SOCI 2521, consists of three modules and provides an introduction to the criminal justice system.
-The first module provides an introduction to the way criminal justice operates and also examines the way the police are organized and operate in Canada.
-The second considers the criminal courts, while the third deals with the operation of the correctional system.
+Introduction to the Canadian Criminal Justice System, also known as SOCI 2521, provides an introduction to the criminal justice system.
+The course content includes an introduction to the way criminal justice operates and also examines the way the police are organized and operate in Canada.
+The consideration of the criminal courts and the operation of the correctional system is included.

 After successfully completing this course, you will be able to:

 - Analyze criminal justice from a systems perspective.